 top of page

-We sent a survey for Hyrox athletes to fill out.
+We sent a survey, and 225 Hyrox athletes filled it out.
 The goal was to get a GENERAL picture of how athletes are training for Hyrox.
 We hope you find the results as interesting and insightful as well did.
 At the very end of the article, we have the average for each question listed so you can see what the average Hyrox athlete is doing for training.

 (From Left to Right) Christy K, Bren L, Cassie B. Thanks for submitting photos to make this graphic!